axvonder/NDNSMeatTrends/README.md

 Hi!
 Thanks for accessing these open-access files for our project.
 Any questions should be directed to: a.vonderschmidt@sms.ed.ac.uk

-Project: Contribution of Meat-Free Days, Meat-Free Meals, and Portion Sizes to Declines in Meat Consumption in the UK
+Project: Smaller meat portions contribute the most to reducing meat consumption in the UK

 Project Description

 This project aims to analyze the decline in meat consumption in the UK from 2008 to 2019 and identify which behaviors have contributed to this decline.
-The focus is on changes in the frequency of eating meat, the number of daily eating occasions with meat, and the change in portion size.
+The focus is on changes in the proportion of the population consuming meat, the frequency of eating meat, the number of daily eating occasions with meat, and the change in portion size.
 The findings will help tailor behavior change interventions and public health policies to accelerate the reduction in meat consumption towards national goals for population and environmental health.

 Table of Contents